johnnynguyenha/yt-gui/README.md

 # yt-gui
-gui for yt-dlp using pyside6
+GUI for yt-dlp using Pyside6

+## Requirements:
+- Python 3.X
+- FFMpeg installed on PATH